Mo-Saad-TheAnalyst/MyStocks/README.md

 # CI/CD and IaaC

-- Utilized Terraform to create and manage infrastructure resources, allowing for efficient and scalable deployment of the pipeline.
+- Utilized Terraform to create and manage infrastructure resources, allowing for efficient and scalable deployment of the pipeline **-Implementing the ingestion pipeline-**.

-- Incorporated CI/CD processes using GitLab to automate the pipeline’s testing, building, and deployment, reducing the time-to-market for new features.
+- Incorporated CI/CD processes using GitLab to automate the pipeline’s testing, building, and deployment, reducing the time-to-market for new features **-Implemented for the scraper-**.

 # Next steps:

+  - Complete the remainder of the infrastructure as code to ensure a production-ready pipeline that guarantees maximum uptime and minimal downtime.

  - Enriching stock data with sentiment analysis from Twitter hashtags to analyze how sentiment affects stock prices.